First 'Shazam!' photo revealing Asher Angel as young Billy Batson

 - David Sandberg

 You’ve seen him as the grown-up Shazam superhero.
-Now here’s 14-year-old Billy Batson (former Disney Channel star Asher Angel, left) as his true self, along with his buddy Freddy Freeman (It star Jack Dylan Grazer, right).
+Now here’s 14-year-old Billy Batson (Disney Channel star Asher Angel, left) as his true self, along with his buddy Freddy Freeman (It star Jack Dylan Grazer, right).

 In DC’s Shazam! film, Batson is an orphan granted an array of magical powers by a mysterious ancient Wizard (Djimon Hounsou) — all he needs to do is say a magic word to transform into a full-grown superhero.